jpthu17/HBI/README.md

 </div>

 ## 📣 Updates
+* Jun 28 2023: Release code for reimplementing the experiments in the paper.
 * Mar 28 2023: Our **HBI** has been selected as a Highlight paper at CVPR 2023!
 (Top 2.5% of 9155 submissions).
 * Feb 28 2023: We will release the code asap.
-No later than the end of May.
 (I am busy with other DDLs.
 After that, I will open the source code as soon as possible.
 Please understand.)

 ## 😍 Visualization